 The New York Times.
 How different groups voted.
 Inflation.
 Swine Flu.
 The Jobless Rate for People Like You.
 Linked Open Data.
 New york times data visualization.
 BBC News.
 BBC launched an informative multimedia package titled â€œMapping UKâ€™s Teen Murder Tollâ€ right before Christmas.

+Tiger Watch.
 Nation's GDP.
 The index predicts future real GDP growth (gross domestic product, adjusted for inflation) based on 11 leading economic and financial indicators.